sarahzu/DS-for-SE-2018-Seminar/code_review/Worksheet_code_review_paper_1.md

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?

+We did not find any specific statistical model that was used.
+In order to report their findings, the authors solely compared and reported the processes and medians of each review parameter of the projects.
+The parameters that were compared between the projects to find the convergent practices were _review intervals, completion times, change sizes, number of reviews and knowledge spreading_.

 6. What are the **limitations** of using this methodology on the results?